Kristian-Tan/git-worktree-relative/README.md

   - `-h` = show help
 - This solution works for broken link (ex: worktree directory moved OR parent git directory moved): just supply the repository path in `-r repositor_target` flag
 - This solution works for worktree inside parent repository
+- example:
+  - repository in `/home/myuser/repo/myproject` ; worktree in `/home/myuser/www/myproject` ; worktree is connected with repository (link is not broken)
+    ```bash
+    cd /home/myuser/www/myproject
+    git-worktree-relative
+    # OR
+    git-worktree-relative -w /home/myuser/www/myproject
+    ```
+  - repository in `/home/myuser/repo/myproject` ; worktree in `/home/myuser/www/myproject` ; worktree is NOT connected with repository (link broken)
+    ```bash
+    cd /home/myuser/www/myproject
+    git-worktree-relative -r /home/myuser/repo/myproject/.git/worktrees/myproject
+    # OR
+    git-worktree-relative -w /home/myuser/www/myproject -r /home/myuser/repo/myproject/.git/worktrees/myproject
+    ```
+  - to detect if link is broken, run command 'git status' in worktree directory
+- Reversing relative worktree back to absolute: just change `git-worktree-relative` command with `git-worktree-absolute` (same command line argument)
+  - command `git worktree remove` requires the path to be absolute: you can use this reverse script to revert it back to absolute path before removing

 ## Installation